terradeda/Outlook-Auto-Filtering-Based-on-Excel-Attachment---VBA/README.md

-     -Reverse Flow Limit  <--- This value indicates the lower limit to the number of alarms required before it is flagged -SubFolder           <--- The name of the outlook subfolder where the incoming emails will be moved prior to filtering -SenderFilter        <--- The email address which will be filtered and moved
+     -Reverse Flow Limit  <--- This value indicates the lower limit to the number of alarms required before it is flagged -SubFolder           <--- The name of the outlook subfolder where the incoming emails will be moved prior to filtering -SenderFilter        <--- The email address which will be filtered and moved -SummaryAddress      <--- The email address which will recieve the summary and filtered spreadsheet
 3) Install the Script in your outlook application

     -Open Outlook and navigate to tools->macros->Visual Basic Editor (You will most likely be confronted with a warning message, click run macros)